 The purpose of the Trailways Master Plan (Plan) is to provide a framework around which a comprehensive system of bicycle, pedestrian, and equestrian friendly improvements can be implemented throughout the County for user safety, provision of non-motorized transportation alternatives, and recreational value.
-This Plan is expected to positively contribute to planning for both transportation systems (as transportation alternatives) and provision of parks and recreation amenities considerate of levels of service as established in the public facilities element of the Comprehensive Plan.
+This Plan is expected to positively contribute to transportation systems (as transportation alternatives) and provision of parks and recreation amenities considerate of levels of service as established in the Public Facilities Chapter of the Comprehensive Plan.
 The Plan also is intended to complement existing and future land uses, economic development and tourism related goals.
 For the purpose of this Plan, such improvements will be collectively referred to as "trailways".